SonarSource/sonarqube/server/sonar-docs/src/pages/setup/sonarqube-on-kubernetes.md

 url: /setup/sonarqube-on-kubernetes/
 ---

-_Kubernetes Deployment is only available for Community, Developer, and Enterprise Editions._
+_This part of the Documentation is only valid for Community, Developer, and Enterprise Editions._

+Please follow [this](/setup/sonarqube-cluster-on-kubernetes/) documentation for deploying the DataCenter Edition on Kubernetes.

 # Overview